Bounding the quantum capacity with flagged extensions: Introduction

-These bounds are based on the most fruitful technique to obtain upper bounds on the quantum capacity: finding a degradable extension of the channel (e.g.~\cite{SS UPP B DEP,YIN UPP B DEP, distdepo}.)
-In fact, degradable channels~\cite{degradability, deg channels} have the property that the coherent information is additive, therefore the quantum capacity is obtainable as the coherent information of the channel.
-Moreover, a fundamental properties of capacities is that they are generically decreasing under composition of channels, a fact that has a clear operational justification.
-It is also known that the quantum capacity of a degradable channel is equal to its private capacity, which is the optimal rate of classical communication protected from any eavesdropper, explaining why the quantum capacity of a flagged degradable extension of a channel is also an upper bound for the private capacity of the original channel.
+These bounds are based on the most fruitful technique to obtain upper bounds on the quantum capacity: finding a degradable extension of the channel (e.g.~\cite{Smith2008a, Smith2008b,Ouyang2011, Leditzky2018b}.)
+In fact, degradable channels~\cite{Devetak2005a, Cubitt2008} have the property that the coherent information is additive, therefore the quantum capacity is obtainable as the coherent information of the channel.
+Moreover, a fundamental property of capacities is that they are generically decreasing under composition of channels, a fact that has a clear operational justification.
+It is also known that the quantum capacity of a degradable channel is equal to its private capacity, therefore the quantum capacity of a flagged degradable extension of a channel is also an upper bound for the private capacity of the original channel.
+Moreover, when the channel is approximately degradable useful bounds can still be obtained~\cite{Sutter2017, Leditzky2018c}.